TeamPneumatic/pnc-repressurized/CONTRIBUTING-ECLIPSE.md

 This will download all dependencies and create a decompiled workspace, ready for Eclipse.
 Delete the src/main/java subfolder to get rid of the example-mod.

+Move the eclipse folder (this is a pre-created workspace) somewhere else, it must not be anywhere below the Forge folder.
+I moved mine to the Git folder, so at this state my Git folder has two subfolders: forge-1.7.10-10.13.2.1230-src and eclipse.

 Start Eclipse.
-When prompted for a workspace, use the Forge provided one which in this example will be located in ~/Git/forge-1.7.10-10.13.2.1230-src/eclipse - note that you can't actually type this in the dialog (at least on Mac OS X) because Eclipse doesn't seem to know that ~ stands for your home-directory.
+When prompted for a workspace, point eclipse to the folder you just moved - in this example ~/Git/eclipse - note that you can't actually type this in the dialog (at least on Mac OS X) because Eclipse doesn't seem to know that ~ stands for your home-directory.
 So instead, click browse and go there manually.
 Oh boy!

 If everything is ok, you'll be greeted with a workspace that has one project: Minecraft.